core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 When initializing a new block-wise operation, a client has to look at other active operations:

-* If any of them is matchable to the new one, and the client neither wants to cancel the old one nor postpone the new one, it can pick a Request-Tag value that is not in use by the other matchable operations for the new operation.
+* If any of them is matchable to the new one, and the client neither wants to cancel the old one nor postpone the new one, it can pick a Request-Tag value (including the absent option) that is not in use by the other matchable operations for the new operation.

 * Otherwise, it can start the new operation without setting the Request-Tag option on it.